doitintl/terraform-gcp-templates/README.md

 # Terraform GCP plans

+---

+## Prerequisites

+* A GCP organization
+* A top-level GCP folder within that organization where the plans will create resources within.

+---

+## Quickstart

+* Modify all variables, depending on the TF plan, within `variables.tf` or overriding them through [environment variables](https://www.terraform.io/docs/configuration/variables.html#environment-variables), according to your company, such as:
+    * `var.shared_suffix`, which should not be a long string.
+    * `var.group_*`
+    * `var.region`
+    * `var.billing_id`
+    * `var.org_id`
+    * `var.directory_customer_id`

-Execute the following plans first:
+* Execute the following plans first:
   * gcp-terraform
   * gcp-organization

-Then feel free to execute the other plans as you need.
+* Then feel free to execute the other plans as you need.

-Once the gcp-terraform plan has been executed, you can use the resulting terraform GCP serviceaccount in your automated CI/CD.
+* Once the gcp-terraform plan has been executed, you can use the resulting terraform GCP serviceaccount in your automated CI/CD.

-You can also uncomment the GCS backend state configuration in every plan.
+* You can then also uncomment the GCS backend state configuration in every plan.

 ---